 Another thing to consider when choosing a magnifying glass for macular degeneration is the balance of weight.
 Especially if you purchase a brand that uses a glass lens.
 If the handle does not balance the lens, it can cause sore hands and wrists over time.

 We recommend a brand that has a plastic lens with at least 3X magnification, or changeable lenses with as much illumination as you can get.
 A perfect example is our choice for the best overall.
-The MagniPros Magnifying Glass features two lenses, two LEDs, and it’s lightweight with an ergonomically designed handle.
+The MagniPros Magnifying Glass features two lenses, two LEDs, and it’s lightweight with an ergonomically designed handle making it the best magnifying glass for macular degeneration we tested.
 The Unimi UM-GL01 Magnifying Glass is another excellent choice and is our pick for the best value.
 This brand features a colossal lens and three different magnifications.

 If you have enjoyed reading over these reviews and they have helped you get closer to a decision, please share these magnifying glass for macular degeneration reviews on Facebook and Twitter.